What is Pitaya?

 It offers filling-fiber.
 Fiber moves food through the digestive track, bulking stool and helping prevent constipation.
 It helps stabilize blood sugar levels and prevents sugar spikes, too.
 You’ll find minerals like calcium for stronger bones and muscle function.
 Iron promotes healthy blood and helps carry oxygen through the body.
 And it’s phosphorus helps with tissue formation.

 A bonus side effect for mamas is its skin tightening and firming properties.
 Not many people can say their baby’s food is good for anti-aging!
-Our yummy Babyblend with pitaya pineapple spinach banana coconut oil is the perfect way to give this fruit a try.
+Our delicious Pitaya Coconut Bowl Babyblend is the perfect way to give this fruit a try.

 Share: